 There have been, of course, official “studies” done on each innovation in all those areas.
 But the shocking part is the realization that there could have been hundreds times more experiments—by the parties that decide on their own they want to try out the latest pill.

 With the liberation of private self-medication, we would have had Big Data to go by.
 And we now recognize the immense value of Big Data.

 Would it have been difficult to separate out legitimate results from placebo effects?
 No, not at all, because we’re interested not in mild tweaks (e.g., a slightly better throat lozenger), but in identifying unsuspected radical improvements.

 Incremental improvements do have an important role, however.
 They point the way to more radical change.
 If you were trying to develop a cure for, say, rheumatoid arthritis, you would have been scouring the nation, or the world, for word on what treaments were working and to what extent.
 If you learned of a minor improvement associated with taking some drug, that could be the essential item of knowledge that could lead to your making a huge integration that led to a radical improvement.

 The mass experimentation I’m talking about is just: a large number of independent, private decisions. lt’s a Darwinian process: the more “mutations” are tried, the better the success rate overall.

-With men liberated to act on their own judgment, even not-wise or downright irrational choices produce results that carry information.
-They too would have accelerated technological progress: you learn things from failure, including about bad and good side-effects.
+When men are liberated to act on their own judgment, the experimentation produces data-rich results.
+Even the unwise or downright irrational would have accelerated technological progress: you learn things from failure, including about bad and good side-effects.
 (As to good side-effects: many drugs developed for treating one illness are being found significantly helpful in combatting entirely different maladies.)